liamkande/myWeatherApp/README.md

 1. Clone the repository: `https://github.com/liamkande/myWeatherApp.git`
 2. Navigate to the project directory: `cd myWeatherApp`
 3. Install the dependencies: `yarn install`
+4. Obtain an API key from WeatherAPI (https://www.weatherapi.com/)
-4. Create a file named apiKey in the root of the project and add the following line: export const apiKey = your_api_key;
+5. Create a file named apiKey in the root of the project and add the following line: export const apiKey = your_api_key;
-5. Start the application: `yarn start`
+6. Start the application: `yarn start`
-6. Open your web browser and visit: `http://localhost:3000`
+7. Open your web browser and visit: `http://localhost:3000`

 ## Usage